Polymer/old-docs-site/app/2.0/docs/devguide/hybrid-elements.md

 2 provides a backwards-compatible API for hybrid elements.

-Implementing a hybrid element requires some extra work, including maintaining multiple sets of bower dependencies, testing on both Polymer 1 and Polymer 2.
+Implementing a hybrid element requires some extra work, including maintaining multiple sets of bower dependencies and testing on both Polymer 1 and Polymer 2.
 Build hybrid elements if you're creating a set of reusable elements and need to support customers using both Polymer 1.x and Polymer 2.x.
 You may also find hybrid elements useful if you're trying to port a large application.